In the following we will highlight some key developments in the historical organisation of Athletics World Championships.

 Results and other information about the three events arranged in 1976 and 1980 are not included in this app.

-The latest World Championships in athletics were held in London, Great Britain, in 2017, and Doha, Qatar, will host the 2019 edition in September.
-In 2021 the Championships will be held in Eugene, United States, and in 2023 in Budapest, Hungary.
+In 2019 the World Championships in athletics were held in Doha, Qatar.
+In 2022 the Championships are held in Eugene, United States, and in 2023 in Budapest, Hungary.